Healing can be considered as a restoration to wholeness after a loss feels as if it has torn us wide open.

 Where are you resisting dying to some part of your life that is lost?
-What might part of your identity might feel threatened by letting go of that part of your life as you have known it?
+What part of your identity might feel threatened by letting go of some part of your life as you have known it?

 Can you think of earlier times in your life when allowing some part of your identity or your life as you had known it to die made space for healing to return you to wholeness?
 How does that inform your current situation?

 What new life can you see trying to emerge from the broken places in your life?
 How do glimpses of that new life emerging affect your ability to let go of what was to allow it to shift into something new?

 How does the Easter story speak to you about this process of dying, waiting in the grave, and resurrecting to new life?